digma-ai/otel-go-instrumentation/README.md

 In order to be able to effectively glean code-object based insights for continuous feedback and map them back in the IDE, Digma inserts additional attribute into the OTEL resource attributes.

 ## Pre-requisites
-*  Go with Go modules enabled.
+*  Go with Go modules enabled  `version: 1.17 or above.`

 ## Installing the module
 ```